Ali İhsan Sâbis

 Ali İhsan Pasha (1882 – 9 December 1957) was the commander for the Sixth Army of the Ottoman Empire during World War I. After the war he was exiled to Malta by the British occupation forces.
 After returning to Turkey, he was appointed to the commandship of the First Army of Turkey.
 But shortly before the battle of Dumlupınar, he retired.
+During World War II, Pasha, director for the pro-Nazi Türkische Post, was court-martialed and imprisoned for 15 months for sending threatening letters against President İsmet İnönü for taking an increasingly anti-German stance.
+In 1941, Hitler personally invited him and Hüseyin Hüsnü Emir Erkilet to the Eastern Front, albeit Ali Ilhsan was replaced by General Ali Fuad Erden.

 World War I

 In February 1916, he was assigned as the commander of the Ottoman VIII Corps, which had a considerable role in the successful Siege of Kut.
-In 1918, his army was defeated by the British forces and he surrendered the remains of the 6th Army in October 1918 at the Battle of Sharqat, allowing the British to occupy Mosul in early November which was in violation to the Moudros Armistice signed between the British and Ottoman Empires a few days earlier.
-He also played a role in massacring the Armenians of northwestern Persia claiming that it was retaliation as the Armenians under General Andranik Ozanian had massacred the Muslim populations of Urmia, Salmas and Khoy.
+In 1918, his army was defeated by the British forces and he surrendered the remains of the 6th Army in October 1918 at the Battle of Sharqat, allowing the British to occupy Mosul in early November.

 Armenian genocide

-Ali Ihsan is also known for his role in the Armenian genocide.
+Ali İhsan is also known for his role in the Armenian genocide.
 While carrying his duties as commander of the 51st division, the Armenians that belonged to those units were murdered outright.
 When he took command of the 4th army, Ali Ihsan played a crucial role in the forceful exhaustion and starvation of Armenians, which accounted for the lives of tens and thousands.
 According to the German foreign ministry: